dell/csm-docs/content/docs/csidriver/features/powerflex.md

 Starting in version 2.6, the CSI Driver for PowerFlex now supports pre-approving SDC by GUID.
 CSI PowerFlex driver should be able to detect/read the SDC mode from the PowerFlex array and determine whether requests for SDC approval be made to the array prior to publishing a volume.
 This is specific to each SDC.

-If you want to get the SDC pre-approved by GUID, please make the following edits to your values file at `yaml csi-vxflexos/helm/csi-vxflexos/values.yaml:`
+If you want to get the SDC pre-approved by GUID, please make the following edits to your values file at `csi-vxflexos/helm/csi-vxflexos/values.yaml:`
 ```yaml
 # "node" allows to configure node specific parameters
 node: